ClarkDinh/pypm/README.md

 ## Repository Structure

-A typical organization of the project is as follows:
+The organization of the project is as follows:

 ```text
 pypm/